sysdiglabs/terraform-aws-secure-for-cloud/use-cases/README.md

-**Compute Deployment wise, which should I choose?**
+## Which Compute Deployment Should I Choose?

-<br/>There are no preffered way, just take a technology you're familiar with.
-Otherwise, prefer non K8S, as it will be harder to maintain.
+There are no preffered way, just take a technology you're familiar with.
+Otherwise, prefer non-K8S, as it will be harder to maintain.
-<br/>For AWS, beware of [AppRunner region limitations](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/blob/master/examples/single-account-apprunner/README.md#prerequisites)
+For AWS, beware of [AppRunner region limitations](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/blob/master/examples/single-account-apprunner/README.md#prerequisites)
-<br/><br/>

-## Available Optionals
+## Available Options

-Make use of optionals to allow the re-use of pre-existing resources, and avoid incurring in more costs.
+Make use of optionals to reuse pre-existing resources and prevent incurring in more costs.

 |  Cloud |  Optionals | Related Input Vars | Other |
 | -- | --| -- | -- |